Boating holidays in Malta. Explore Vittoriosa, Gozo, Comino, and the Blue Lagoon.

 A very rich culture, long history, and crystal clear water - Malta is often referred to as the heart of the Mediterranean.The Maltese Archipelago - together with Pantelleria and Lampedusa - makes a triangle with the Italian, and the African coastlines.

-Malta was home to different European, North African and Middle Eastern cultures that, together with other ancient civilizations, have contributed to the creation of a vast historic and cultural heritage.
+Malta is composed of the islands Malta, Gozo, and Comino.
+The area has been home to various European, North African and Middle Eastern cultures that, together with other ancient civilisations, has contributed to a medley of vast and historic cultural heritage.

-The Maltese islands are rich in vegetation, bright colours of citrus trees and scents of thyme, rosemary and lavender that fill the green paths of their inland area.
+The coasts are a mixture of striking rock formations and large stretches of beach with white sand, crystal clear water and secluded caves.
+The Maltese islands are rich in vegetation, with the bright colours of citrus trees and the scent of thyme, rosemary and lavender fill the air.

 Experiencing the natural wonders such the Blue Lagoon of Comino, and St Paul’s Bay in Malta by sailboat or catamaran will leave you breathless.